WalkEase/walkease/README.md

 ### <b>Step 3</b> - Install npm packages, scripts to run

-Next, you must install all required dependencies
+Next, you must install all required dependencies.

 There is currently a known issue with Expo where it doesn't work with the latest node version so if you're having any trouble try and downgrade to v16.0.0